-This amazing duo consists of a widely known dynamic microphone, SM57, which produces clear amplification with tailored frequency response paired with a high quality USB signal adapter, X2U, which has a built-in headphone monitoring with zero latency and easy controls.
+This amazing duo consists of a widely known dynamic microphone, SM57, which produces clear amplification with tailored frequency response paired with a high-quality USB signal adapter, X2U, which has a built-in headphone monitoring with zero latency and easy controls.

 The SM57 has the ability to isolate the source and cancel the background noise thanks to its cardioid polar pattern.
 Experience convenience through a plug and play system with the X2U which basically lets you do the computer work easily.
-With this system, you can do playbacks, digital recording, and easy monitoring all in on bundle.
+With this system, you can do playbacks, digital recording, and easy monitoring all in on the bundle.

-- Tried and tested microphone
+- Tried and tested the microphone

 - Isolation makes it great for radio and podcast use